volatilityfoundation/volatility3/doc/source/simple-plugin.rst

                                              architectures = ["Intel32", "Intel64"]),

-This requirement indicates that the plugin will operate on a single :py:class:`TranslationLayer <volatility.framework.interfaces.layers.TranslationLayerInterface>`.
+This requirement indicates that the plugin will operate on a single :py:class:`TranslationLayer <volatility3.framework.interfaces.layers.TranslationLayerInterface>`.
 The name of the loaded layer will appear in the plugin's configuration under the name ``primary``.
 Requirement values can be accessed within the plugin through the plugin's `config` attribute (for example ``self.config['pid']``).